houkanshan/luo-liang.github.com/_posts/2012-11-03-WordamentInChinese.md

 English has about 1 million words while Chinese has only 100K.
 The traditional way to use a tree to represent words in common dictionaries might no longer be applicable if we are playing with the whole set of words as it will be memory consuming.

-Let do a series of assumptions:
+Let's do a series of assumptions:

 - Average English word length is 5.
-Suppose the 1 million words are continuous, i.e., from a to xxxx, each variation in letter results in a different word(this is not the case but we can get the minimum average).
+Suppose the 1 million words are continuous, i.e., from a to zzzzz, each variation in letter results in a different word(this is not the case but we can find the minimum average).
 So this will reduce the question of finding x that makes 26^x = 1 Million.
-We can easily see x is larger than 4.
+We can easily see x is larger than 4 but less than 5.
 - Each tree node has 26 children, at least.

 - Tree has 1 million nodes in total.